ephemeraHQ/convos-app/README.md

 yarn env:pull:prod
 ```

-This will create the appropriate `.env.local` file with environment variables configured in expo.dev.
+This will create the appropriate `.env` file with environment variables configured in expo.dev.
 Note that you'll need to have an Expo project set up since we use their EAS service to pull environment variables.

 ### Install JS/React Native dependencies